Inspiaaa/QuadTreeImageCompression/README.md

 compressed_binary = compressor.encode_to_binary()
 ```

-Advanced: Interacting with the underlying quadtree datastructure:
+**Advanced: interacting with the underlying quadtree datastructure:**

 Internally, there are three classes that are used for compressing and reconstructing images.
 The base class `QuadTreeNode` takes care of positioning, sizing and subdividing.
 When compressing the image, the `CompressNode` class is used (which inherits from `QuadTreeNode`).
 When reconstructing the image, the `ReconstructNode` class is used (which also inherits from `QuadTreeNode`).